-If you drink a lot of seltzer and are tired of wasting plastic bottle after plastic bottle from the grocery store, you should get the Mastrad Purefizz soda siphon.
-It’s dead simple to use, easy to clean, and made the best-tasting fizzy water we tested, almost beating our store-bought control.
-Even better, it’s the only siphon we found that can be used to carbonate any liquid without voiding the warranty, which means it’s great for creative cocktails and homemade soda concoctions.
+If you drink a lot of seltzer and are tired of wasting plastic bottle after plastic bottle from the grocery store, you should get the Sodastream Jet.
+It’s the best soda maker we’ve found after our favorite—the Mastrad Purefizz—went off the market.
+It’s simple to use, easy to clean, and (besides the Purefizz) made the best-tasting soda water.

 How we picked

 Despite their resurgence in popularity (thanks to Sodastream), there’s just not much good information about home carbonation solutions.
 What little that does exist tends to be in the form of reviews for various Sodastream machines, but they seem to have cornered the market.
 Up-to-date comparative reviews were virtually nonexistent, so it quickly became clear that we’d have to do our own testing.

 We eliminated all of the soda makers that were hard to find—many were no longer sold in the U.S. or have disappeared from production entirely.
 Unfortunately, Sodastream is the only company making proper soda machines.
 Cuisinart’s entry into the field, the SMS-201, has remarkably terrible reviews, and it appears the well-reviewed Primo Flavorstation is in the middle of being discontinued (probably due to their acquisition by Cuisinart last year).